Cantaloupeed/CSE-412-Project/README.md

 \copy Ingredients FROM 'CSV FIles for DB/IngredientsSchema.csv' WITH (FORMAT csv, HEADER true);
 ```

+Alternatively:

+Open up the schemas dropdown, then the tables dropdown, and right-click the campus table and select  ‘Import/Export Data’.

+In the ‘Options’ tab, select the setting to set ‘Header’ to true, and set the delimiter to ‘,’.
+Once this is done, return to the General tab and in the ‘Filename' entry, enter the filepath for the CampusSchema.csv file.
+Finally, click ‘OK’.

+Repeat the last step for the rest of the tables in the order of DiningHall -> Menu -> FoodItems -> Ingredients.
+Use their respective CSV files (DininghallSchema, MenuSchema, FoodItemsSchema, and IngredientsSchema).

 ### 4. Configure the Database Connection

 The database connection is defined in `backend.js`: